It’s only the start of the week, but you’re already longing for the weekend.

 10. Take a Mindfulness Break

 Instead of using your short breaks to grab a cup of coffee and biscuit, use it for meditation.
 Use a meditation app.
 Listen to calming music.
-Try some breathing exercises.
+Try some breathing exercises to get rid of the occupational burnouts.

 Reach for the nearest park.
 Take a leisurely walk around the block.
 You can also take a nap.
 Mindfulness should be a top priority.